phalcon-orphanage/docs/pt/reference/pagination.rst

         )
     );

-    //Passing an array as data
+    // Passing an array as data
     $paginator = new \Phalcon\Paginator\Adapter\NativeArray(
         array(
             "data"  => array(